-As always, we try to bring useful information from industry leaders, this time our friends at sharedeconomycpa.com prepared a great summary regarding tax and accounting that you MUST read!
+As always, we try to bring useful information from industry leaders, this time our friends at sharedeconomycpa.com prepared an excellent summary regarding tax and accounting that you MUST read!

 General Intro for Airbnb hosts

-As a the leading tax and accounting firm for Airbnb, VRBO, and Homeaway hosts, we’ve seen the space change dramatically.
-Countless clients who started homesharing for fun have no moved into the professional host role, managing thousands in bookings and mastering the art of providing a first-class stay.
+As the leading tax and accounting firm for Airbnb, VRBO, and Homeaway hosts, we’ve seen the space change dramatically.
+Countless clients who started home-sharing for fun have no moved into the professional host role, managing thousands in bookings and mastering the art of providing a first-class stay.

-As the space has grown so too has the interest of tax authorities.
+As space has grown, so too has the interest of tax authorities.
 Every week, it seems another city is imposing taxes or rules on hosts nationwide.
 And as local agencies are stepping up involvement, so is the IRS.

 Most of us are aware that they need to file taxes annually.
 What many business owners don’t know is that depending on how much you make, you may be required to pay quarterly estimated taxes or face a penalty.
 To determine whether you will need to pay taxes, you will need to calculate your net profit throughout the year with good accounting.

 Quarterly taxes are due generally on April 15 (first quarter or “Q1”), June 15 (“Q2”), September 15 (Q3), and January 15 (Q4).
 If you miss a quarter, don’t worry too much, you can still make payments up until Q4.

 The exception to the rule above applies to taxpayers who owe less than $1,000 in tax or if you had no tax liability last year.
 We generally advise clients to closely monitor their accounting to ensure they’re up to date and managing tax from a cash flow perspective.
 You don’t want to owe the government at the end of the year on money you already happily spent.